ucl-cssb/cneta/README.md

 ## Output
-* *-cn.txt.gz: The total copy number at each site for each sample
+* *-cn.txt.gz: The total copy number at each site for each sample, including the normal sample
 * *-rel-times.txt: The sampling time of tip nodes
 * *-allele-cn.txt.gz: The allele-specific copy number at each site for each sample
 * *-rcn.txt.gz: The relative total copy number at each site for each sample